How To Use A French Press (Tools, Tips, Ratios, And A Tutorial)

 - How much coffee for 12 cup press – 5.3 cups

-The quick and easy answer = Somewhere between a coarse grind and a medium-coarse grind setting.
+The quick and easy answer: somewhere between a coarse grind and a medium-coarse grind setting.
 Not sure exactly what that looks like?
 Here, have a grind size chart.
-To achieve these grinds you'll need a good burr coffee grinder grinder.
-Find more on burr grinders here.
+To achieve these grinds you’ll need a good burr coffee grinder.

 If you get pre-ground “plunger” coffee at the store, more often than not it’s freaking fine-ground too!
 WTF?
 Why is there so much confusion over the press pot coffee grind?

 The basic rule of thumb with a coffee press is: the finer the grounds, the stronger the brew.
 The coarser the grounds, the weaker the brew.
 However, you definitely want to avoid going too far in either direction.
 If it’s too coarse you’re going to get some weak-ass coffee.
 Too fine and it will become very bitter thanks to over-extraction.

 Remember that it’s a good idea to grind your own beans immediately before making the coffee.

 To recap from the instructions above, we first pour in a small amount of boiling water, stir, and wait.
 Then we pour in the remaining water and stir again, and wait.